aasparks/cryptopals-py-rkt/readme.md

 #### 1. Convert hex to base64 - :ballot_box_with_check:

-Nothing special here.
-These functions are used in pretty much every exercise after this.
-Both languages had these functions built in, though I did originally write them manually in Racket.
-They were large and ugly functions so I decided to stick to the library functions.
+I decided to go ahead and define all the encoding functions I'll need throughout these exercises.
+The functions are used in pretty much every exercise after this.
+Both languages had them in their libraries.

 #### 2. Fixed XOR - :ballot_box_with_check: